DanielOhrin/NutriHelp/README.md

 ## API

 ![Photo of ERD](./docs/mvp-erd.png)
-The above photo is a visual representation of the Database.
+This is a visual representation of the Database.

 ### Documentation